GuyShane/UnlockNode/README.md

 This is a library to include in your node.js app which will accept requests from an Unlock enabled frontend, and communicate with the Unlock servers to get you up and running with simple, socket-based, passwordless authentication.

-If you haven't set up your frontend yet, check out [this library](https://github.com/GuyShane/UnlockClient) for how to do that.
+If you haven't set up your frontend yet, check out [the website](https://unlock-app.com/documentation) for how to do that.
-For anything else, go to [the website](https://www.unlock-auth.com) for more information.

 [![Build Status](https://travis-ci.org/GuyShane/UnlockNode.svg?branch=master)](https://travis-ci.org/GuyShane/UnlockNode)